Desperate Housewife

 • Nature & Travel

-The world’s oceans are warming four times faster than they were in the 1980s.
+Ocean warming is accelerating — now four times faster than in the 1980s

-A sharp rise in global temperatures in 2023 has triggered a relentless series of disasters worldwide, including deadly wildfires in Los Angeles and flooding in Valencia.
-Scientists have rushed to…
+A sharp rise in global temperatures in 2023 set off a relentless series of disasters worldwide, from deadly wildfires in Los Angeles to severe flooding in Valencia.
+Scientists rushed to…

 • Nature & Travel

-Contrary to popular belief, penguins are not paragons of marital fidelity.
-While scientists consider many species of penguins to be monogamous, the notion that these marine birds choose a lifelong…
+Contrary to popular belief, penguins aren’t models of marital fidelity.
+While many penguin species are considered monogamous, the idea that these birds pick a single lifelong partner and never stray…

 • Nature & Travel